Dynamic155/TokyoNight/README.md

 # Tokyo Night Web

 TokyoNight is a dark theme with a touch of neon inspired by the night view of Tokyo.
 It has two variants, Storm and Night, with different accent colors.
-This theme is designed to work with any website that supports custom CSS.
+This Repository is for all the Tokyo Night Inspired Themes I have made for other websites.
 You can easily apply this theme to your website using the provided CSS files.

 ## Installation and Usage
 It is completely up to you how you want to utelize these themes.
 My preferred way is to use a browser extension called Stylus.